kurrent-io/KurrentDB-Client-Java/README.md

 *Note: This client is currently under active development and further API changes are expected.
 Feedback is very welcome.*

 ## Documentation
-* General documentation can be found in [Kurrent GRPC Docs].
+* General documentation can be found in [KurrentDB GRPC Docs].

-* The latest stable version Javadoc can be found here: https://kurrent.github.io/Kurrent-Client-Java
+[//]: # (* The latest stable version Javadoc can be found here: https://kurrent.github.io/Kurrent-Client-Java)

 ## Access to binaries
-EventStore Ltd publishes GA (general availability) versions to [Maven Central].
+Kurrent, Inc publishes GA (general availability) versions to [Maven Central].

 ### Snapshot versions